GoogleCloudPlatform/cloud-sql-proxy/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report defective or unintentional behavior you've experienced while using the proxy.
+about: Report defective or unintentional behavior you've experienced.
 title: "Brief summary of what bug or error was observed"
 labels: 'type: bug'